-BURLINGTON, 18 miles from Philadelphia, which, like most of the villages along the Delaware, fills a very interesting page in the history of the Revolution.
+Burlington, 18 miles from Philadelphia, which, like most of the villages along the Delaware, fills a very interesting page in the history of the Revolution.
 It is a very handsome town, beautifully located on an inclined plane, and many of the buildings display much taste.

-BRISTOL, nearly opposite, presents to view a number of handsome buildings, with extensive and beautiful gardens attached.
-After proceeding 10 miles farther, the boat arrives at
+Bristol, nearly opposite, presents to view a number of handsome buildings, with extensive and beautiful gardens attached.
+After proceeding 10 miles farther, the boat arrives at styles himself the Count de Survilliers, is seen on the left.

-BORDENTOWN, a handsome village, situated on an elevated bank.
-Here the passengers take cars on the Camden and Amboy Rail-road, and after proceeding a short distance, the seat and residence of the Ex-king of Spain, Joseph Bonaparte, who now styles himself the Count de Survilliers, is seen on the left.
 Passing on through several small towns, the car arrives at

+Bordentown, a handsome village, situated on an elevated bank.
+Here the passengers take cars on the Camden and Amboy Rail-road, and after proceeding a short distance, the seat and residence of the Ex-king of Spain, Joseph Bonaparte, who now

-SOUTH AMBOY, the terminating point of the railroad, which is 35 miles in length.
+South Ambov, the terminating point of the railroad, which is 35 miles in length.
 Here the steamboat lies at the wharf in readiness to proceed down the Raritan River; and as soon as the passengers can be transferred from the cars, she gets under way and proceeds to

-PERTH AMBOY, which is directly opposite, across the river.
+Perth Amboy, which is directly opposite, across the river.
 There is little here to attract notice.
 Some shipping generally lies at the wharves, but the place does not wear a very business-like aspect.